-Misty Eyes is a nonprofit, 100% volunteer-led animal rescue and humane education center located in Avon, Indiana (just five miles west of Indianapolis).
-Since their founding in 2011, they have rescued more than 3,000 dogs and cats and provided humane education to hundreds of community residents.
-In addition to taking in pets that the county shelter and other local agencies cannot care for, they have expanded to help rural, under-resourced agencies across Indiana that are struggling with overpopulation.
-Many of these animals are seniors or have medical needs.
+Misty Eyes is a 100% volunteer-led animal rescue and humane education center located in Avon, Indiana (just five miles west of Indianapolis).
+Founded in 2011, it initially took in pets that the county shelter and other local agencies could no longer handle, but has since expanded to work with rural, under-resourced agencies across Indiana that are struggling with pet overpopulation.
+Many of the pets transferred to the rescue are seniors and animals with medical needs that these shelters do not have the resources to help.

 You are here